wkhattak/Traffic-Sign-Classifier/writeup.md

 ![Dataset augmentation 2](writeup-images/data-augmentation2.png)

-##### Pre-processing
+#### Pre-processing

 Following image pre-processing techniques were applied (these techniques are a combination of generally known image enhancement techniques and techniques mentioned in [Pierre Sermanet and Yann LeCun](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf) paper):

-1. **Grayscaling**: Images were grayscaled as they seem to increase the accuracy of the model by being indifferent to color.
+1. **Grayscaling**: Images were grayscaled as grayscaling seems to increase the accuracy of the model by being indifferent to color.
 Also, it dramatically reduces image size as there's only 1 color channel, which helps with speeding up the training cycle. `cv2.cvtColor(img, cv2.COLOR_RGB2GRAY)` function was used for grayscaling.

 2. **Histogram Normalization**: Images were made sharper by adjusting their contrast via Histogram Normalization technique.
-Instead of applying a single contrast value across the image, different values are applied to each different tiles of the image through Contrast Limited Adaptive Histogram Equalization (CLAHE) technique.
+Instead of applying a single contrast value across the image, different values are applied to different tiles of the image through Contrast Limited Adaptive Histogram Equalization (CLAHE) technique.
 This results in much sharper contrast. `cv2.createCLAHE()` function was used to achieve CLAHE.

 3. **Adaptive Threshold**: To reduce noise, Adaptive Thresholding was applied that further helps in filtering out unnecessary pixels. `cv2.adaptiveThreshold()` function was employed.

-4. **Normalization**: Normalization helps the optimizer to reduce the loss as quickly as possilbe as it doesn't need to do too much searching.
+4. **Normalization**: Normalization helps the optimizer to reduce the loss as quickly as possible as it doesn't need to do too much searching.
 Hence, the images were normalized.
-However, using the prescribed `(pixel - 128)/ 128`technique didn't really achieve `0` mean & `unit` variance.
+However, using the prescribed `(pixel - 128)/ 128` technique didn't really achieve `0` mean & `unit` variance.
 Instead,  `sklearn.preprocessing` package's `scale()` method was used that resulted in achieving `0` mean & `1` variance.

 As an example, consider the following image that displays the application of the above techniques: